Everyone comes to the moment when they need to select an undergraduate major to study. It is one of the...

 Finance is the study of money management and financial markets.
-The graduates of this major will earn skills valuable to financial-driven sectors.
-This includes banking, insurance, and investments.
-It prepares students to make informed choices in real-life scenarios.
-The finance sector represented approximately 7.4% of the U.S. GDP in 2018, or about $1.5 trillion.
-This shows the significant role the finance industry plays in the economy, the wide range of job opportunities it brings, and the stiff competition.
-In this article, we’ll explore whether finance is a good choice for a major, considering its opportunities and challenges.
+Is finance a good major?
+The graduates of this major will earn skills valuable to financially driven sectors.
+This includes banking, insurance, and investment.
+It prepares students to make informed choices in real-world scenario planning.
+The finance industry represented approximately 7.4% of the U.S. GDP in 2018.
+This shows the significant role the finance sector plays in the economy, the wide range of job opportunities it brings, and the stiff competition.

 Table of Content

-ToggleWhat a Finance Major Entails
+ToggleWhat a Finance Major Entails: Coursework and Skills

-Advantages of a Finance Degree
+The Benefits of a Finance Degree

 Finance Degree Choices Explained